neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 6. Make all the figures and captions "camera ready" (~1 week).
 Consult [this]([here](https://bitsandbrains.io/2018/09/08/figures.html)) to confirm that they are

-6. Write a one paragraph summary (will become your **abstract**;  ~30 min)
+6. Write a one paragraph summary (will become your **abstract**;  ~30 min).
+This will be about 250 - 300 words, more than 500 words is a page, not an abstract.
+To include:
-    1. big opportunity sentence: what is the grandest opportunity that this work is addressing?
+    1. Big opportunity sentence: what is the grandest opportunity that this work is addressing?
-    2. specific opportunity: what opportuntity specifically will this manuscript address?
+    2. Specific opportunity: what opportuntity specifically will this manuscript address?
-    3. challenge sentence: what is hard about addressing this opportunity?
+    3. Challenge sentence: what is hard about addressing this opportunity?
-    4. gap sentence: what is currently missing?
+    4. Gap sentence: what is currently missing?
-    5. action sentence: what did you do to address the gap, overcome the challenge, and therefore meet the opportunity? it should provide the *key* intuition/insight, the magic that makes this work, where others failed.
+    5. Action sentence: what did you do to address the gap, overcome the challenge, and therefore meet the opportunity? it should provide the *key* intuition/insight, the magic that makes this work, where others failed.
-    6. resolution sentence: what changes for the reader now that you have met this challenge?
+    6. Resolution sentence: what changes for the reader now that you have met this challenge?

 7. Write a five paragraph **intro** (~1 hr).
 This will be structured as follows: